solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00-0_Azure_Monitoring_Options.md

 Platform events are triggered by multiple components of the Azure infrastructure.
 They include both scheduled actions (for example, planned maintenance) and unexpected incidents (for example, an unplanned host reboot or degraded host hardware that is predicted to fail after a specified time window).

-Resource Health provides additional details about the event and the recovery process. **It also enables you to contact Microsoft Support even if you don't have an active support agreement.**
+Resource Health provides additional details about the event and the recovery process. **It also enables you to contact Microsoft Support, even if you don't have an active support agreement.**

 Resource issue examples: